 Setting Up Your AI Agent

 Your AI agent (Jarvis) is the personality that talks to your website visitors.
 How you configure it determines the tone, behavior, and first impression of every conversation.
-This page covers all the configuration options available under Your Agent in the sidebar.
+This page covers all the configuration options available under Agents in the sidebar.

 Agent Admin Overview

-Navigate to Your Agent in the sidebar.
-You will see your agent card with six configuration tabs:
+Navigate to Agents in the sidebar and click your agent card.
+You will see the agent configuration page with five tabs:

 • Personality - how Jarvis communicates